Skip to content

 TL;DR

-This paper proposes the AGDI framework for black-box copyright tracking in MLLMs via adversarially optimized trigger images.
-A dual injection mechanism simultaneously injects copyright information at the response level (CE loss driving an auxiliary model to produce a target answer) and the semantic level (minimizing cosine distance between the trigger image and target text in CLIP space).
-An adversarial training scheme simulates fine-tuning resistance.
-AGDI consistently outperforms PLA and RNA baselines on Qwen2-VL and LLaVA-1.5.
+Ours proposes the AGDI framework for black-box MLLM copyright tracking by generating trigger images via adversarial optimization.
+A dual injection mechanism simultaneously injects copyright information at the response level (driven by CE loss to ensure the auxiliary model outputs the target answer) and the semantic level (minimizing the CLIP cosine distance between the trigger image and target text).
+Furthermore, model adversarial training is introduced to simulate downstream fine-tuning resistance, achieving results that comprehensively outperform PLA and RNA baselines on Qwen2-VL and LLaVA-1.5.

 Background & Motivation

-2. White-box methods are impractical: Methods relying on internal model parameters, gradients, or feature distributions (watermarking, fingerprinting) are limited in practice by black-box access—suspicious models typically expose only API queries.
+2. Limitations of Prior Work (White-box methods are impractical): Methods relying on internal model parameters, gradients, or feature distributions (watermarking, fingerprinting) are restricted in real-world scenarios by black-box access—suspicious models are often only accessible via API queries.

-3. Existing black-box methods overfit the base model: Methods such as PLA inject triggers via adversarial training, but the resulting trigger images are over-dependent on the base model's specific response patterns and degrade severely after downstream fine-tuning.
+3. Existing black-box methods overfit the base model: Methods like PLA inject triggers via adversarial training, but the trigger images depend too heavily on the base model's specific response patterns, leading to severe performance degradation after downstream fine-tuning.

-4. Stability of CLIP-like alignment modules: Most MLLMs contain CLIP-like cross-modal alignment modules whose high-level image-text embeddings remain relatively stable after fine-tuning, providing an opportunity to design generalizable trigger mechanisms.
+4. Stability of CLIP-like alignment modules: Most MLLMs incorporate CLIP-like cross-modal alignment modules.
+Their high-level image-text embeddings remain relatively stable after fine-tuning, providing an opportunity to design generalizable trigger mechanisms.

-5. Single-level injection is insufficient: Response-level injection alone lacks cross-model generalizability; semantic-level injection (CLIP feature alignment) alone lacks activation precision for specific models.
-Dual-level injection is needed for complementarity.
+5. Key Challenge (Insufficiency of single-level injection): Response-level injection alone lacks cross-model generalization, while semantic-level injection (CLIP feature alignment) lacks activation precision for specific models.
+A complementary two-layer injection is needed.

 Method